wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-supporting-infrastructure-for-microsoft-36/includes/3-determine-your-collaboration-requirements-for-file-storage.md

 ### Best practices for file storage and sharing

-Small businesses often have file storage and collaboration requirements that can be addressed through best practices that are unique to their industry type, such as:
+Small businesses often have file storage and collaboration requirements that can be addressed through best practices that are unique to their industry type.
+These industry types include:

  -  **Small Businesses.** Create a Microsoft 365 team site to store shared documents so information is centrally located and archived.
 This way information isn't lost during personnel transitions, such as when transitioning to a new director.
 Create a private Microsoft 365 team subsite to store files that you want to keep private from the rest of the team, such as your personnel and financial documents.
  -  **Sole proprietorships.** Use OneDrive for Business to store your own files and share them with customers on a case-by-case basis.